zporat/zporat.github.io/blog.md

 A complete archive of my blog posts can be found [here](https://zporat.github.io/archive.html).
 Copy my RSS feed link to add this blog to your favorite RSS reader: <a href="https://zporat.github.io/feed" class="button" style="font-size:12px;"><i class="fas fa-rss" aria-hidden="true"></i>&nbsp; RSS Feed</a>

 Below is a map of the places I have been because of math!
-Click the blue pins to see what conferences took me where, and find the blog post about that conference if I have one!
-Click the red pins to see
+Click the pins to see what conferences took me where, and find the blog post about that conference if I have one!

 <div id="map">
 </div>